 Niamh teaches across a range of modules and leads the final year module 'Community, Health, & Applied Social Psychology.'
 She also supervises students at undergraduate and postgraduate level.

 Dr McNamara was awarded her PhD in Applied Psychology from University College Cork and completed two post-doctoral fellowships at the University of Limerick and University College Dublin.
-She became a lecturer at the University of Bedfordshire in 2013 and was co-lead of the Social and Occupational Psychology research group.
-She joined the Division of Psychology at NTU in September 2015.
+She held lectureships at the University of Limerick and the University of Bedfordshire and was a Visiting Academic at the University of Queensland.
+She joined the Department of Psychology at NTU in September 2015.

 Sponsors and collaborators